 Expand the file system local boot root file system to have room for the VSA VM:

-The below example shows the increase of /dev/mapper/pve-root from 35G > 90G and uses the commands:
+The below example shows the increase of /dev/mapper/pve-root from a small percentage to the full size of the disks and uses the commands:

 df -h